NLPGuide/nlpguide.github.io/index.md

 ## Language

 Definitions of language are often political and not consistent.
-For our purposes we defer to https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.

-Note 1: Some major libs and services use non-standard codes.
-(For example, Google Translate uses `jw` not `jv` for Javanese, and `iw` not `he` for Hebrew.

-Note 2: Confusion with country codes is common.
+For our purposes by default we defer to https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.
+Some major libs and services use non-standard codes.
+(For example, Google Translate uses `jw` not `jv` for Javanese, and `iw` not `he` for Hebrew.)
+Confusion with country codes is common.

 ## Tasks